NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 In addition, back pain, sometimes severe, can develop as you learn the support limits of your current mattress.

-If you or your loved one is suffering from sleepless nights, buying a new mattress might be the only way out.
+If you or your loved one is suffering from sleepless nights, then buying a new mattress might be the way out.

 This guide will help you find the right pregnancy mattress – in 5 minutes or less.